-The Columbia Undergraduate Law Review is constantly in search of writers, and so encourages undergraduate students from schools all over the United States to submit articles, research papers, and essays that embrace a wide range of topics and viewpoints related to the field of law.
+The Columbia Undergraduate Law Review is constantly in search of writers, and so encourages undergraduate students to submit articles, research papers, and essays that embrace a wide range of topics and viewpoints related to the field of law.
 Most of the papers previously published by the journal have stemmed from the fields of political science, history, philosophy, international relations, and legal studies; however, students in any program of study should feel welcome to send us their work as long as it relates to legal issues.

-Submissions should be double-spaced in Microsoft Word .doc format, follow the Chicago style, and include endnotes as well as a Works Cited section.
+Submissions should be double-spaced in Microsoft Word .doc or .docx format, follow the Chicago style, and include endnotes as well as a Works Cited section.
 Although we will consider submissions of any length, the majority of published pieces range from 20 to 25 pages.
 It would be highly appreciated if longer papers could be shortened to fit this page length recommendation before submission.
+We will consider papers with footnotes or parenthetical citations, but the author must independently convert them to endnotes before beginning the editing process.

 In the document, please also include the following information: